-Have you visited Lichterman Nature Center?
-Located in the heart of metropolitan Memphis, the Center features exciting new exhibits, lush gardens featuring native wildflowers and trees, and a tradition of excellence.
+Lichterman Nature Center is located in the heart of metropolitan Memphis, featuring exciting exhibits, native wildflowers and trees, and a tradition of excellence.

 According to the laws of Tennessee, it is illegal to rehabilitate native wild animals without a permit from the state.
 An additional federal permit is required to rehabilitate birds.
 It is illegal to possess native wildlife as pets